Evaluating Theta Derivatives with Rational Characteristics: Theta Derivatives with Characteristics from

+Also here the constant terms in all the formulae appearing in Theorems \ref{3ZandZ} and \ref{3bothZ} are indeed the ones asserted in the proof (since $\Theta_{3}$ has constant term 1), using some evaluations involving $\zeta_{3}$ for the latter theorem.

-We conclude by remarking that for characteristics with 5 in the denominator we do not have a good description for the associated theta function, since the class number of $\mathbb{Q}(\sqrt{-5})$ is not 1.
-Turning to 7 in the denominator, $\mathbb{Q}(\sqrt{-7})$ is of class number 1, but since sums of 7th roots of unity with characters or restricting to only 2 residues modulo 7 (with opposite signs) does not immediately give the required numbers, the evaluation in this case is again substantially more difficult.
-It is possible though that allowing 6 in the denominator, or mixing 2 and 3 in the denominators of the two characteristics, may still yield expressions that are possible to evaluate.
-However, these questions are left fur future research.
+We conclude by remarking that for characteristics with 5 in the denominator the description of the associated theta function may not be so straightforward as in Proposition \ref{theta1}, since the class number of $\mathbb{Q}(\sqrt{-5})$ is not 1.
+On the other hand, expressions involving rational functions of theta constants exist for such characteristics: See Theorem 5.2 and 6.2 of \cite{[M2]} for the case where $\varepsilon=1$ (and $\delta\in\frac{1}{5}\mathbb{Z}$), and Section 4 of \cite{[M3]} in general.
+Turning to 7 in the denominator, $\mathbb{Q}(\sqrt{-7})$ is of class number 1, and a normalization for $\Theta_{7}$ is the function appearing in Lemma 3.2 of \cite{[HL]} and denoted by $z_{7}$ in Section 3.2 of \cite{[O]} or in Section 7.6 of \cite{[C]} .
+However, since sums of 7th roots of unity with characters or restricting to only 2 residues modulo 7 (with opposite signs) does not immediately give the coefficients of $\Theta_{7}$, the evaluation with characteristics having this denominator is again substantially more difficult.
+It is possible though that allowing 6 in the denominator, or mixing 2 and 3 in the denominators of the two characteristics, may still yield expressions that are possible to evaluate in our methods.
+These questions are left fur future research.

 \textsc{Einstein Institute of Mathematics, the Hebrew University of Jerusalem, Edmund Safra Campus, Jerusalem 91904, Israel}

 E-mail address: zemels@math.huji.ac.il